TN 22 (06-24)

 • determining initial eligibility for disability benefits;

-• determining whether work activity performed by a title II disability beneficiary before he/she has received title II disability benefits for at least 24 months is SGA;
+• determining whether work activity performed by a title II disability beneficiary before they have received title II disability benefits for at least 24 months is SGA;

 • determining whether work performed in or after the EPE/reentitlement period is SGA after an SGA cessation has been determined; and